Beehive Inspection Checklist

 A beehive inspection is the process of observing and monitoring beehives to check their condition and identify and assess threats against residing colonies.
 Beekeepers can perform this inspection any time of the day; ideally, when bees are foraging, lighting is sufficient, and the temperature is sitting between 60 and 100°F (15-38°C).
 Beehive inspections should be performed on a regular basis to manage beehive growth, but not too often as to disrupt natural hive activity.

-4 Crucial Things to Look Out For During Beehive Inspections
+4 Crucial Things to Look Out For With your Beehive Inspection Checklist

 Beehive inspections will vary depending on your preferred inspection plan.
 Initial inspections are typically performed a week after setting up the hives.
 This helps determine the nature of your next hive inspection.
 Initial hive inspections commonly cover the following: